CaptainX3/CW-Playable-Subs/Readme.md

 * STEP 3: Double click on the ZIP file to open it.
 Inside you'll see a single folder called **CW-Playable-Subs** with the release date and version number.
 Click on this folder to open it.

-* STEP 4: Now you'll see two files in the window - Readme.md and a **PBS Installer** folder.
-You want to extract **ONLY the PBS Installer folder** to your desktop or wherever you can easily access it.
+* STEP 4: Now you'll see three files in the window - Readme.md, a **PBS Installer** folder, and a For Mac Users folder.
+You want to extract ONLY the **PBS Installer** folder to your desktop or wherever you can easily access it.

 * STEP 5: Open the **PBS Installer** folder and double click on the **PBS_Installer.exe** file.
 The installer program should open.